-MINE ACCIDENT INVESTIGATION AND REPORT WRITING [IV301G] MSHA PERSONNEL ONLY
+MINE ACCIDENT INVESTIGATION AND REPORT WRITING [IV301G] MSHA ONLY

-This course is designed for coal, metal/nonmetal, technical support, EPD, and other MSHA individuals involved in accident investigation.
-The course covers basic guidelines, procedures, and techniques used to investigate and report on accidents and other incidents involving health and safety in the mining industry.
+This course is designed for coal, metal/nonmetal, technical support, EPD, and other MSHA individuals.
+It covers the basic guidelines, procedures, and techniques used to investigate and report on accidents and other incidents involving health and safety in the mining industry.

-Classroom activities and discussions cover reasons for accident investigations, the investigative process, data collection, accident reconstruction, proper analysis for corrective actions, and completion of investigative reports following relevant MSHA guidelines and policies.
-At the conclusion of the class, in a practical exercise, students will conduct a simulated accident investigation and prepare a report.
+Classroom activities and discussions cover reasons for investigations, the investigative process, data collection, accident reconstruction, proper analysis for corrective actions, and completion of investigative reports following MSHA guidelines and policies.
+At the end of the class the students will conduct a simulated accident investigation and prepare a report.
 Students should bring their laptop computers or tablet.

-\Due to cumulative nature of course material, if a student misses any portion of the class, he/she may be required to return to a subsequent class.
+Due to cumulative nature of course material, if a student misses any portion of the class, he/she may be required to return to a subsequent class.
 Enforcement students must have completed entry-level inspector training at least one year prior to the class date.

 - Overview of Accident Investigation

 - Pre-Investigation Activities

 - Dealing with Family Members

 - Accident Reconstruction

 - Photography/Sketching

 - Interviewing Techniques

-- Data Collection and Evaluation
+- ◆ Data Collection and Evaluation

 - Developing Conclusions and Corrective Actions

-- Report Writing

-- Determining Root Causes
+- Determining Root Causes/Report Writing